Last Updated on October 29, 2020

 Puppies also sleep more if they are having a growth spurt.
 While they are sleeping, their body and bones are developing.
 That can take a lot of energy and can be exhausting for your little pup!

 Overall Sleep Total for Puppies

 On average, it is considered normal for a puppy to sleep up to 20 hours a day.
 That’s a lot!

 A puppy that is 3 months old will need more sleep during his day than a puppy that is 6 months old.
 This is normal for the developmental cycle of a puppy.

-Some puppies just want to play and play and require his new mom or dad (you) to put him down for nap time.
-He will likely throw a temper tantrum at first and try to resist, but just put him in his typical sleep spot out of way of stimulating sights and sounds.
+Some puppies just want to play and play and require their new mom or dad (you) to put them down for nap time.
+He will likely throw a temper tantrum at first and try to resist, but just put him in his typical sleep spot out of the way of stimulating sights and sounds.

 Let him throw his little fit (most likely an absolutely adorable fit), do not rescue him despite the whining, and he will soon relax enough and drift off for a much-needed nap.

 There is no exact answer for how many hours a puppy should sleep but a general average amount.
 Long story short, puppies sleep a lot and that is completely normal!